-- This technique is less invasive that a traditional (posterolateral) fusion, in that it does not disrupt as much of the muscle along the spine, with the goal of a faster recovery. - The reason to go in from the side is that it allows a very large "cage" (block of metal) to be put in place where the disc used to be.
-The cages that are put in from the side are bigger than what can be put in by having surgery from the back alone.
+- This technique is more invasive than a TLIF or LLIF, however for certain patients this is the best option.
+This technique is often best for treating problems that occur at L5-S1. - The reason to go in from the front is that it allows a very large "cage" (block of metal) to be put in place where the disc used to be.
+The cages that are put in from the front are bigger than what can be put in by having surgery from the back alone.
 There are several benefits to having a larger cage put into place: it has a lower risk of subsidence (sinking into the bone), does a great job of restoring ideal spinal alignment, and has a high rate of successful fusion (the bones successfully grow together as they are encouraged to).
 The better the alignment of the spine after surgery, the lower the chance of the disc above the fusion wearing out in the future.
+Dr. Hoel often uses this fusion technique at L5-S1, where it is not possible to perform an LLIF because the hip blocks the disc space from the side.